Microbial Bioengineering Laboratory

 Details

-What is the key question we are trying to answer through our research?
+The key question we are trying to answer through our research

 About the laboratory